-All individuals modelled for this report were assumed to be 18 in 2023.
-The individuals may start work and finish working at various ages.
-The median salary for each gender and age was derived from the Labour Force Survey, and all individuals modelled were assumed to be earning, throughout their life, one of:
+The individuals modelled for this report were assumed to be 18 in 2025.
+The individuals start working at 22 and retire at state pension age.
+The 50th and 75th percentiles of earnings for each gender and age was derived from the Labour Force Survey,11 and all individuals modelled were assumed to be earning, throughout their life, one of:

-- Median earnings;
+- The Living Wage;

-- Half of these median earnings; or
+- Median earnings; or

-- Double these median earnings.
+- The 75th percentile of earnings.